 Learn avalanche skills and the principles of winter backcountry travel with the safety experts from Yamnuska.
 We are a proud ‘Founding Supplier’ of Avalanche Canada and an approved Avalanche Skills Training course provider.

 We consistently get superb feedback from our students.
-For your convenience we offer classroom days in Golden, BC.
+For your convenience, our Golden, BC avalanche skill training level 1 course includes classroom days.
 We can deliver private courses in British Columbia and Alberta for groups or individuals.

 Our courses tend to fill quickly with many people booking both the AST 1 and AST 2 in the same season.
 We offer a 10% discount when you book both courses at the same time.